contentauth/c2pa-python/docs/native-resources-management.md

 | `_consume_no_replacement()` | a status code (`0` = ok) | `_teardown(free_handle=False)`, resource `CLOSED` |
 | `_consume_into()` | a *different* object's pointer | `_teardown(free_handle=False)`, the pointer returned for the caller to own |

-`_consume_no_replacement()` is how a `Signer` is fed to a `Context` (`set_signer` returns a status code); `_consume_into()` is how that same `Context` build returns the new context pointer.
-A failure in any of the three is handled by the same native-error triage, so a pre-consume rejection retains the handle rather than assuming it was taken.
+`_consume_no_replacement()` is how a `Signer` is fed to a `Context`, since `set_signer` returns a status code, and `_consume_into()` is how that same `Context` build returns the new context pointer.
+A failure in any of the three goes through the same native-error triage, so a pre-consume rejection retains the handle rather than assuming it was taken.

 #### Why an ownership-taken failure does not free

-A consuming FFI call can fail.
-It may reject the borrowed pointer before taking it, or it may take ownership first and then, on a later failure, drop the value itself.
+A consuming FFI call can fail: it may reject the borrowed pointer before taking it, or take ownership first and drop the value itself on a later failure.

-The native error message indicates which of the errors happened.
-A rejection carries one of the `_PRE_CONSUME_ERROR_TAGS`, which means the handle was never taken and is retained.
+The native error message indicates which happened.
+A rejection carrying one of the `_PRE_CONSUME_ERROR_TAGS` means the handle was never taken and is retained.
 Any other error message means the native side may have taken ownership and already dropped the value.
-On top of those, preparing the call's own arguments can fail in Python before the native function ever runs (for example, encoding a bad value or a ctypes marshalling error other than `ArgumentError`), and that outcome is handled separately.
+Preparing the call's own arguments can also fail in Python before the native function runs, encoding a bad value or a ctypes marshalling error other than `ArgumentError`, and that outcome is handled separately.

 The two settled branches each take the exact action their ownership implies.
-A pre-consume rejection (one of the `_PRE_CONSUME_ERROR_TAGS`) means the handle is still the caller's, so it is retained and freed later by normal cleanup.
+A pre-consume rejection, one of the `_PRE_CONSUME_ERROR_TAGS`, means the handle is still the caller's, retained and freed later by normal cleanup.
 Any other native error means the value is already gone, so `_teardown(free_handle=False)` runs the Python-side cleanup without freeing anything.

-Always calling the guarded free instead, even where the value is known to be gone, is tempting because a stale free looks like a harmless `-1` no-op.
+A stale free looks like a harmless `-1` no-op, so always issuing the guarded free even where the value is known to be gone seems appealing.
 It is only harmless while the freed address stays unclaimed.
-The native registry rejects an address it no longer tracks, but once another thread allocates a fresh tracked object at that recycled address, the registry does track it again — and a stale free aimed at the old value would now find a live entry and destroy a different thread's object.
-The scenario is unlikely, but not unreachable: it needs a second thread inside its own FFI call, an allocator that hands back the exact address just freed, and that reuse to happen during the (narrow) window between the native drop and this free.
-But the window is real under concurrent use.
-The failure is a silent cross-thread corruption rather than a clean error, and the free is not needed in the first place on this branch.
-So where the value is known to be consumed, the free is skipped rather than issued and left to the registry to reject.
-The native error slot stays sticky: it holds whatever it last held until the next error overwrites it, and nothing clears it in between.
-Issuing an unneeded free would set an untracked-pointer error there that a later caller could mistake for the failure it actually asked about, so skipping the free keeps the slot free for the next real error.
+The native registry rejects an address it no longer tracks, but once another thread allocates a fresh tracked object at that recycled address, the registry tracks it again.
+A stale free aimed at the old value would then find a live entry and destroy a different thread's object.
+That needs a second thread inside its own FFI call, an allocator handing back the exact address just freed, and that reuse landing in the narrow window between the native drop and this free.
+Unlikely, but not unreachable under concurrent use, and the failure would be a silent cross-thread corruption rather than a clean error.
+The free is not needed on this branch in the first place, so where the value is known to be consumed, it is skipped rather than issued and left for the registry to reject.
+The native error slot also holds whatever it last held until the next error overwrites it.
+An unneeded free would set an untracked-pointer error there that a later caller could mistake for the failure it actually asked about, so skipping the free keeps the slot free for the next real error.

-`_release_handle()` (a guarded free) is reserved for the two branches where ownership is not known for certain: a Python exception raised before native reports anything, and a failure that leaves the error slot empty (which no defined native failure is expected to produce).
-In both, a guarded free is a good default, since it is a real free when the handle is still ours and a `-1` no-op when the native side already took it.
+`_release_handle()`, a guarded free, is reserved for the two branches where ownership is uncertain: a Python exception raised before native reports anything, and a failure leaving the error slot empty, which no defined native failure is expected to produce.
+In both, it is a real free when the handle is still ours, and a `-1` no-op when the native side already took it.

-The retained-vs-consumed decision itself comes entirely from the native pointer registry and its thread-local error slot, not from a Python-side lock: `_op_lock` guards concurrent teardown against a call still in flight (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)), but it plays no part in reading which rejection prefix the native side set.
-That is a different hazard from [Fork safety](#fork-safety), which concerns a forked child process, not a thread within the same process.
+The retained-vs-consumed decision comes entirely from the native pointer registry and its thread-local error slot, not a Python-side lock. `_op_lock` guards concurrent teardown against a call still in flight (see [Locking and in-flight tracking](#locking-and-in-flight-tracking)), but plays no part in reading which rejection prefix the native side set: a different hazard from [Fork safety](#fork-safety), which concerns a forked child process, not a thread within one.

-A consuming C FFI function first removes the pointer from its registry, then reconstructs the owned value from it. `untrack_or_return!` runs ahead of `Box::from_raw` in `c2pa_c_ffi`.
-If the address is unknown or the wrong type, the untrack step fails before ownership is taken and sets an error whose prefix (one of the `_PRE_CONSUME_ERROR_TAGS`) identifies it as a pre-consume rejection.
+A consuming C FFI function first removes the pointer from its registry, then reconstructs the owned value from it: `untrack_or_return!` runs ahead of `Box::from_raw` in `c2pa_c_ffi`.
+If the address is unknown or the wrong type, the untrack step fails before ownership is taken and sets an error whose prefix, one of the `_PRE_CONSUME_ERROR_TAGS`, identifies it as a pre-consume rejection.
 Once the value has been reconstructed, a later failure simply drops it, the same as any owned value going out of scope.
-The Python side stays defensive (and as generic as possible) rather than assuming any exact behavior: it retains the handle when it recognizes one of those rejection prefixes, and where the outcome is unclear it falls back to the guarded free.
-A native side that behaved differently would degrade in one of two bounded ways: a pointer the native side still held but Python treated as consumed would leak, since nothing would free it; a pointer the native side had already released but Python then tried to free would return `-1` from the registry without touching memory.
+The Python side stays defensive rather than assuming exact behavior: it retains the handle when it recognizes one of those rejection prefixes, and falls back to the guarded free where the outcome is unclear.
+A native side behaving differently would degrade in one of two bounded ways.
+A pointer still held natively but treated as consumed by Python would leak, since nothing would free it.
+A pointer already released natively but freed anyway by Python would just get `-1` back from the registry, untouched.

+The error slot has a failure mode needing no second thread at all.
+There is a stretch of time on whichever thread just made a native call, between that call returning and its error message being read out of the slot, and CPython can run a finalizer at any bytecode boundary, including inside that stretch.
+Say a different, unrelated object becomes unreachable at exactly that moment and its `__del__` fires, freeing its own native pointer.
+If that free lands while the first call's message is still in the slot, it overwrites the slot with its own complaint, something like `UntrackedPointer: 0x...`, and by the time the first call reads the slot, the real message is gone and the wrong one decides the error raised.
+The fix marks that stretch as a section: a free that would otherwise run inside it is queued instead, running only once the section closes and the message has already been read.
+No two threads need to race for this: one finalizer firing at the wrong bytecode boundary, on the same thread, is enough.

 ### Adopting the handle before giving it away